macbookandrew/Infusionsoft-Shopify-migration/README.md

         1. Store content like articles, blogs, comments, pages, and redirects
 5. Run `$ npm install` to set up all the dependencies
 6. Run `$ node products.js` to match up your Infusionsoft products with Shopify products
-7. Run `$ node customers.js` to start the customer import
     - Optionally, run the `woocommerce.sql` SQL file if you have WooCommerce products to add, and then manually add the WooCommerce product and variation IDs to the `infusionsoft_products` table.
+7. Run `$ node customers.js` to start importing customers.
+I recommend you keep the `config.general.queryLimit` parameter fairly low (5–10) and run the script once or twice and double-check the results.
+Then bump it up to a few hundred or thousand and run as many times as necessary to finish importing all your contacts.
+8. Go back through the `infusionsoft_contacts` database and fix everything you can in the `shopify_notes` field, and then re-run `$ node customers.js` to finish importing customers.
+    - Take a look at `SQL/suggested-cleanup.sql` as for some suggested cleanup actions, and then manually fix other issues you see in your database.

 # Notes

 Due to this being my first Node project, there are a few quirks that I know of, and possibly (likely) some of which I’m unaware.

+- Use at your own risk.
+I cannot offer any support for this utility or anything it may do to your Shopify store or local database.
-- The files do not exit when finished with all operations; they just stop and there’s no more output.
-Press control-C to stop and re-run as necessary.
+- The files do not exit when finished with all operations; they just stop with no more output.
+However, `node`’s CPU usage will drop to 0 when finished.
+Press control-C to kill node and then re-run as necessary.
+- Bumping `config.general.queryLimit` up to 10000 causes “too many files open on the system” errors.
+5000 seems to be a reasonable number.